 As you can see, our old oven mitts were looking rather the worse for wear.
 No amount of washing would take out the stains from years of use.

-Now I suppose, I could have made a completely new pair.
+Now I suppose, I could have made a completely new pair of oven mitts.
 I have lots of fabric and Insul-brite (<-affiliate link) leftover from making hot pads for our son and hot pads and oven mitts for our middle daughter.

 But the inside of these ones were still good… just the outside looked shabby.
-So I put them through the laundry with a load of towels to make sure there were no food stains since the last time I washed them.
+So I put them through the laundry with a load of towels to make sure there were no food stains since the last time I’d washed them.

 I took some pictures as I recovered them but this is more a how-I-did-it than an in depth tutorial.